-Video has always offered great potential to support and scale your training programs, but traditional video technology offered only point solutions that would separately record, edit, manage, and share your videos, and that were each complex and expensive to use.
+Video has always offered great potential to support and scale your employee training programs, but traditional video technologies offered only point solutions that would separately record, edit, manage, and share your videos, and that were each complex and expensive to use.

 Modern video platforms (sometimes called video libraries, video content management systems, or simply a “corporate YouTube”) can support video from end to end — offering the ability to capture, edit, manage, search, share, and view video using an integrated suite of tools.

-And while cost used to limit video platform technology to the top of the Fortune 100, today a video platform can be more efficiently sourced, with affordable options for both hosted and on-premises deployments.
+And while cost used to prohibit the use of enterprise video technologies outside of the top Fortune 100 companies, today a video platform can be more efficiently sourced, with affordable options for both hosted and on-premises deployments.
 IBM and Microsoft both reported their investments in video generated triple-digit positive ROIs, each in fewer than 2 years, and both largely due to savings on training costs.

-Search is a new capability for video — and is quickly becoming its most essential.
+Search is a new capability for video — and is quickly becoming a video platform’s most essential feature.
 As Forrester analyst Phil Karcher notes, “If it’s worth saving, it’s worth finding.”

 Modern video platforms offer a better option.
-Features like automatic speech recognition, optical character recognition, and slide content ingestion enable some video platforms to index a significant amount of the content spoken or shown in your recordings.
-By nature, training video will be filled with details and sought out on a regular basis from employees across the organization, so strong video search capabilities are a necessity.
+Features like automatic speech recognition (ASR), optical character recognition (OCR), and slide content ingestion enable some video platforms to index a significant amount of the content spoken or shown in your recordings.
+By nature, training videos will be filled with details and sought out on a regular basis from employees across the organization, so strong video search capabilities are a necessity.
 Look for a modern platform that allows your team to search across all the videos in your library as well as inside the actual contents of each video.
-Specifically the video platform should support indexing the words spoken or appearing on-screen in each video along with more traditional metadata.
+Specifically, the video platform should support indexing the words spoken or appearing on-screen in each video along with more traditional metadata.

-The single most essential aspect to video is also the most straightforward: you need to be able to record it, quickly, and ideally from anywhere.
+The single most essential aspect of using video for training is also the most straightforward: you need to be able to record it, quickly, and ideally from anywhere.